2018-2019 UROP project submissions deadline in mid-August, 2018!

 Applying for funding (optional)

-Faculty and graduate students with a UROP student assistant can apply here for a Materials Grant starting in the Spring semester.
+Faculty post docs, and graduate students with a UROP student assistant will be emailed a link to apply for a Materials Grant starting in the Spring semester (Deadline: Feb 2, 2018).
 Faculty who submit UROP proposals, accept UROP students, and submit the Fall evaluation for their UROP students are eligible to receive a Materials Grant of up to $500 for one student and a maximum of $1000 for two or more students.
 They are also eligible to be nominated by their students for a $2,000 Undergraduate Research Mentor Award.

-Postdocs and graduate students who submit UROP proposals, mentor UROP students, and submit the Fall evaluation for their UROP students can receive Materials Grants of up to $250 (for any number of UROP students) and can be nominated to receive a $500 Undergraduate Research Mentor Award.
+Post docs and graduate students who submit UROP proposals, mentor UROP students, and submit the Fall evaluation for their UROP students can receive Materials Grants (Deadline: Feb 2, 2018) of up to $250 (for any number of UROP students) and can be nominated to receive a $500 Undergraduate Research Mentor Award.

 Selecting a student(s)